kshulgina/codetta/README.md

 confident inference.
 This is also the expected inference for stop codons (since Codetta does not explicitly predict stop codons).

-A detailed summary of the analysis can be found at `examples/GCA_000442605.1.fna.Pfam-A_enone.hmm.1e-10_0.9999_0.01_excl-mtvuy.genetic_code.out`.
+A detailed overview of the analysis can be found at `examples/GCA_000442605.1.fna.Pfam-A_enone.hmm.1e-10_0.9999_0.01_excl-mtvuy.genetic_code.out`.
 The long file extension specifies the inference parameters.
+You can specify your own (simpler) name for the inference output file using the `--inference_output` argument.

-This file contains a detailed summary of the genetic code inference results:
+This file contains a detailed overview of the genetic code inference results:

 	# Analysis arguments
 	alignment_prefix   examples/GCA_000442605.1.fna